hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

 The Slurm ``sbatch`` command by default copies the environment in which the job script was submitted (at least, the environment seen by the ``sbatch`` command, so all exported variables and functions).
 This implies that, e.g., all modules that were loaded when you submitted the job script, will be loaded in your job environment.
-This poses a number of risks
+This poses a number of risks:

 * Some modules adapt their behaviour to the environment in which they were loaded.
-  One important example are the modules that providie MPI on the cluster.
+  One important example are the modules that provide MPI on the cluster.
 When launched in a Slurm job environment, some environment variables are set to ensure maximal integration with Slurm.
 However, when loaded on the login nodes these variables are not set as otherwise running a MPI program as a regular